gnicol/GitSwarm/perforce_swarm/doc-ce/downgrade_ee_to_ce/README.md

 **Source Installations**

-To downgrade a source installation, you need to replace the current remote of your GitLab installation with the Community Edition's remote, fetch the latest changes, and checkout the latest stable branch:
+To downgrade a source installation, you need to replace the current remote of your GitSwarm EE installation with the GitSwarm remote, fetch the latest changes, and checkout the latest stable branch:

 ```bash